-Canon 1Ds Mark III versus Canon 70D
+Canon 1Ds Mark III vs 70D

 The Canon EOS-1Ds Mark III and the Canon EOS 70D are two digital cameras that were officially introduced, respectively, in August 2007 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1Ds Mark III) and an APS-C (70D) sensor.
-The 1Ds Mark III has a resolution of 21 megapixel, whereas the 70D provides 20 MP.
+The 1Ds Mark III has a resolution of 21 megapixels, whereas the 70D provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is considerably smaller (40 percent) than the Canon 1Ds Mark III.
 Moreover, the 70D is substantially lighter (45 percent) than the 1Ds Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.